Marvel Comics #1000 has arrived.

 There are a few downsides, of course.
 Sadly, not every character or fan-favourite is featured, the brief appearances of those who do isn’t always as rewarding as some may hope, and the cover price is a bit steep.
 Also, with many obscure characters, references and flashbacks being shown, the people who will get the most from this are those who are already familiar with Marvel’s rich and diverse history.
 On that point though, it’s definitely still for everyone, and the interest of more casual fans in whatever they’re unfamiliar with should only increase.

 Starring some of the biggest characters in comic book history along with the fascinating and unusual history of Marvel Comics, and presented by some of the best creators in comics, it’s almost perfect.
-It’s absolute proof that we truly are living in the age of Marvels.
+Marvel Comics #1000 is absolute proof that we truly are living in the age of Marvels.

 Marvel Comics #1000